Create, view, and manage marketing forms

 Go to Marketing > Internet marketing > Marketing forms to go to the list of all forms currently available on your instance, and then select +New in the command bar.
 You'll first be asked to choose a template, which establishes the form type, column layout, and sample content.
 Then you'll be in the form designer.

-Either way, after you've selected a template, you'll go to the form designer, which is similar to other types of digital content designers in Dynamics 365, but only provides design elements and settings that are appropriate for marketing forms.
+The form designer is similar to other types of digital content designers in Dynamics 365 Marketing, but only provides design elements and settings that are appropriate for marketing forms.

 To edit an existing form, do one of the following: